TritonDataCenter/rfd/rfd/0107/README.md

 ### VMAPI changes

+tl;dr No changes will be made to `VMAPI` for this RFD.
+Some notes below about future directions.

 The `VMAPI` endpoint already accepts a new Network Object type that is outlined [here](https://github.com/joyent/sdc-vmapi/blob/master/docs/index.md#specifying-networks-for-a-vm), in addition to being backwards compatible with a list of network UUID's.